Forest Hill, San Francisco: History

-Forest Hill was purchased by a private firm from the heirs of Adolph Sutro.
-Ground digging to develop the neighborhood began in 1912.
-Forest Hill was consciously developed to be and openly marketed as a racially exclusive, white-only enclave for economic elites.
-In the words of promoters who pitched the new neighborhood to potential residents in 1913: "In Forest Hill no property will be sold to Africans or Orientals, and every man who builds a house must build one that is a credit to the property.
-Forest Hill is only for those people who will build at least $4,000 houses.
-When a man purchases a home site in Forest Hill he can feel assured that his investment, his home and his family are protected from unsightly buildings and undesirable neighbors."
+The property for Forest Hill was purchased by a private firm, the Newell-Murdoch Company, from the heirs of Adolph Sutro.
+Development of the neighborhood began in 1912.
+Like other "residence parks" in San Francisco, Forest Hill was intended as a racially exclusive, white-only enclave for economic elites.
+Advertisements emphasized the deed restrictions that disallowed apartment buildings and other multi-family homes and ownership by racial minorities.
+Deed restrictions were in place in Forest Hills until at least the 1930s, and the residence parks remained racially homogenous for much of the 20th century.

-The streets in Forest Hill were originally built for horse and carriage, making them unusually wide.
-These streets in Forest Hill did not conform to San Francisco's standards regarding width and grade, and therefore were not initially approved nor maintained by the City until 1978.
+The streets in Forest Hill in Forest Hill did not conform to San Francisco's standards regarding width and grade, and therefore were not initially approved nor maintained by the City until 1978.
 Landscape architect Mark Daniels developed the master plan for Forest Hill.
 Several homes and the neighborhood clubhouse were designed by California Arts and Crafts Movement architect Bernard Maybeck.
 Harold G. Stoner also contributed to the architecture of the area, designing several houses as part of projects for Lang Realty.